Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 Some deals charge for leaving early.
 That matters if you’re likely to move home or switch again soon.

-A fix-and-fall tariff usually starts like a normal fixed tariff: you agree a term (for example 12 months) and your unit rates and standing charges are set.
-The difference is a built-in mechanism that can reduce what you pay if a defined benchmark falls.
+A true fix-and-fall tariff usually starts like a normal fixed tariff — you agree a term (for example 12 months) and your starting unit rates and standing charges are set.
+The difference is a built-in, one-way mechanism that can reduce what you pay if a defined benchmark falls, while protecting you from the 1 July 2026 cap rise.

 1) You lock in a starting rate

 The tariff sets a starting unit rate (p/kWh) and standing charge (p/day).
-This is what you’ll pay unless the fall feature triggers.
+This is the most you’ll pay — it can’t rise above this for the term, even when the cap rose to £1,862 on 1 July.

 2) A benchmark is monitored